happycube/ld-decode/README.md

 Other dependencies include Python 3.5+,numpy, scipy, cython, numba, pandas, Qt5, Qmake, and FFmpeg.

-Useful tools to note is StaxRip & Lossless Cut this gives you full encode-deinterlacing and basic editing to quickly handle uncompressed files.
+Some useful free tools to note for post processing are [StaxRip](https://github.com/staxrip/staxrip) & [Lossless Cut](https://github.com/mifi/lossless-cut) & of course [DaVinci Resolve](https://www.blackmagicdesign.com/uk/products/davinciresolve) this gives you basic editing to quickly handle uncompressed files cross operating systems, and for windows users an easy FFMPEG/AviSynth/Vapoursynth encoding and de-interlacing experience, and full colour grading and post production ability.

 # Installation and running the software on Ubuntu/Debian